rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 >-Its merit is parallel to that of Painting, yet somewhat more useless. (...)
 >
 >There is finally only Music left.
->What can be more useless than joining noise to some other noises, none of them
+>What can be more useless than joining noise to some other noises,
+>which directly lack any meaning
->remotely expressing anything while they are open to a thousand different interpretations
+>while they are open to a thousand different interpretations
 >according to one's mood?
 Who can this nourish?
-Who should this protect?
+Who will this protect?
->Whose shelter will this be?
+>Who should this shelter?
 No one!
 Music is the most useless, biologically speaking,
 >among all Arts and, as a result of its terrifying radical uselessness, it is the greatest
 >among them; the least irrational, the most intellectual, the most spiritual, the most humane.

-As an engineer, I am used to thinking along such terms as requirement, accuracy, usefulness/uselessness and the like.
-This is in deep conflict with many of my personal interests (read music and art in general), which according to don Torcuato are not only useless, but they can only become greater the more useless they are.

-However, I also like coding.
-And through code one can generate, render, manipulate, process futile streams of audio, pixels, bits of uselessness so rigorously analyzed that it becomes incredibly useful.

-Most of my projects here have some arty touch, as this is something I truly enjoy.
-Also, these creations are often enough _useless_ in terms of my job, so that I cannot sell them to any colleague or boss.
-This is what has pushed me to publish them on a personal website.
-Now that they are accessible to anyone, I am no longer the one that has to deem it useful or useless, but I will let you take that role.

 ## More information

-Both author and novel seem to be quite unknown at an international level.
-Unfortunately, this means that the only faithful sources I can provide are from the Spanish Wikipedia.

 * [Torcuato Luca de Tena](https://es.wikipedia.org/wiki/Torcuato_Luca_de_Tena_Brunet)
 * [Los Renglones Torcidos de Dios](https://es.wikipedia.org/wiki/Los_renglones_torcidos_de_Dios)